hikaruhotta/roadNet/README.md

 In this project, we investigated automatic road network generation using satellite imagery.
 Our aim was to develop a deep neural network that is robust enough to generate segmentations of roads from both urban and rural satellite images.

+For a more detailed explanation, refer to our paper in the main repository, labelled "CS_231N_Paper.pdf".

+**Creating the UNet